tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 dot-separated sequence of LDH labels, as defined in
 {{!RFC5890, Section 2.3.1}} or which
 begins or end with an ASCII dot.
-: These criteria allow IPv4 addresses in dotted-decimal or other notations, e.g. {{?RFC3986, Section 7.4}} and {{WHATWG-IPV4}}.
-Clients SHOULD ignore the `ECHConfig` if it contains an encoded IPv4 address.
+:  Clients SHOULD ignore the
+`ECHConfig` if it contains an encoded IPv4 address.
 To determine if a public_name value is an IPv4 address, clients can invoke the IPv4 parser algorithm in {{WHATWG-IPV4}}.
 It returns a value when the input is an IPv4